 Once family meals with at least one caregiver are put in place and positive associations with eating are established, the child may slowly add new foods.
 The steps may be extremely gradual.
 Perhaps the child may put a food on the plate but will not actually eat it or touch it.
 Perhaps the child will proclaim that they now like a food without even coming near it.
 This is all part of the process of healing.

 Continue to get the child psychiatric help, but stop any therapy that causes heightened anxiety, increased behavior problems at home, and unravels relaxed mealtimes and positive eating experiences.

 With time, a lot of patience and praise for tiny steps, a child with food phobias may broaden their accepted foods just enough so that things so many families take for granted, such as going to restaurants and having a pizza party, are possible.
 Although it may take years for the anxiety over food to lessen, a sense of normalcy can be reached despite it.
 In the meantime, caregivers should focus on enjoying their children.
 A healthy diet is important, but a healthy family dynamic is more important.

-What is the difference between food neophobia, or food avoidance emotional disorder, and picky eating?
+What is the difference between food neophobia, selective eating disorder or avoidant restricted food intake disorder, and picky eating?
 Read More.